Biblical hermeneutics: Reader's context

 There is a recognition that the context of the reader has a relationship with one's approach to the Bible.
 In part, this is related to the presuppositions every reader comes to the Bible, no matter how objective they may try to be.

 Scholars such as Vincent L. Wimbush, Fernando F. Segovia, R. S. Sugirtharajah, Mary Ann Tolbert, and Miguel A. De La Torre have argued that the dominant readings of the Bible are influenced by Eurocentric presuppositions, which have produced racially inflected understandings of Christianity and Christian theology.
-As a corrective, some have spoken of prioritizing social location, especially in terms of minority populations in the United States, such as in African American or Asian American biblical hermeneutics.
+As a corrective, some have spoken of prioritizing social location, especially in terms of minority populations in the United States.
 This often draws on postcolonial or liberative methods for re-readings the Bible.

 Other scholars see this as too extreme and based on mainline liberal concerns.
 In contrast, Asian American evangelicals have established a research group within the Institute for Biblical Research to develop an alternative.
 Likewise, Esau McCaulley argues that everyone comes to Scripture with different life experiences and cultures which help to point out the blind spots in each other's reading.
 Instead of the focus on Black political liberation, McCaulley wants to recover a "Black ecclesial interpretation" coming out of the experience of the African American church.

 Trajectory hermeneutics

-Trajectory hermeneutics or redemptive-movement hermeneutics (RMH) is a hermeneutical approach that seeks to locate varying 'voices' in the text and to view these voices as a progressive trajectory through history (or at least through the biblical witness); often a trajectory that progresses through to the present day.
+Trajectory hermeneutics or redemptive-movement hermeneutics is a hermeneutical approach that seeks to locate varying 'voices' in the text and to view these voices as a progressive trajectory through history (or at least through the biblical witness); often a trajectory that progresses through to the present day.
 The contemporary reader of Scripture is in some way envisaged by the biblical text as standing in continuity with a developing theme therein.
 The reader, then, is left to discern this trajectory and appropriate it accordingly.